 Network penetration testing is a security audit by which you check the security of a network if you want to know about the technical details of the security audit.

 In simple words, penetration testing, or network security testing, is a method of evaluating a computer network’s vulnerability to intrusion.
 This vulnerability could be a flaw in a computer system or a malicious attack from a hacker.
 A penetration test simulates an attack from a malicious hacker to determine the network’s vulnerabilities and determine if an actual attack would be successful.

 This type of testing aims to find holes in the system that outside parties could exploit.
 Network penetration testing is performed on the network infrastructure, also known as the backbone of the network.

 2. Mobile Penetration Testing

-Mobile Application Penetration Testing is a process of testing a mobile application for security vulnerabilities.
+Mobile Application Penetration Testing is testing a mobile application for security vulnerabilities.
 The goal of penetration testing is to find weaknesses in mobile security and report them to the developers.

 The scope of testing varies from functional testing to security testing.
 Penetration testing has evolved significantly as the number of mobile devices and users has grown, for example, android and iOS penetration testing.

 Mobile application penetration testing is done to gain access to sensitive data or disrupt the functionality of the app.
 The aim of penetration testing is to provide credible evidence of vulnerabilities in the system.